-This study focuses on the GHG emissions from the construction and operation of the Heybridge Converter Station, and the total GHG emissions from the proposed Heybridge Converter Station 1 to Driffield Converter Station.
-The Victorian converter Station will be built at either Hazelwood or Driffield and the assessment has considered both proposed converter station sites.
+This study focuses on the GHG emissions from the construction and operation of the Heybridge Converter Station, and the total GHG emissions from the proposed Heybridge Converter Station to Hazelwood Converter Station and from the proposed Heybridge Converter Station to Driffield Converter Station.
+The Victorian converter station will be built at either Hazelwood or Driffield and the assessment has considered both proposed converter station sites.
 The potential Victorian converter station sites are adjacent to the Hazelwood-Cranbourne/Rowville 500 kV transmission lines at Driffield and adjacent to Hazelwood Terminal Station.
 The Driffield site is in Hancock Victorian Plantations' Thorpdale plantation west of Strzelecki Highway.
 The Hazelwood site is in farmland adjacent to the southern boundary of the Hazelwood Terminal Station and Tramway Road.

-1 i.e., excluding the emissions from construction and operation of the Heybridge Converter Station.
+&lt;sup>1 i.e., excluding the emissions from construction and operation of the Heybridge Converter Station.